-DNA cladogram of the Caryophyllales carnivores (in black) with non-carnivorous relatives in green.
+DNA cladogram of the Caryophyllales carnivores (labeled in black) with non-carnivorous relatives in green.
 The length of the lines horizontally are proportional to genetic changes.

 A World in Motion, Plants in Motion

-Through continental drift the land masses of this planet are constantly changing their climate.
+Through continental drift, the land masses of this planet are constantly changing their climate.
 The plants have to shift and adapt or go extinct.
 That is part of the reason relic species tend to be found on mountains.
-It is easier to move up and down a mountain as climates shift than to migrate hundreds if not thousands of miles.
-Sometimes though the plants run out of mountain or continent.
+It is easier to move up and down a mountain as climates shift than to migrate hundreds if not thousands of miles north and south.
+Sometimes the plants run out of mountain or continent.
 Antarctica had carnivorous plants on it 6 million years ago.
 Where are they now and were any of them key players evolutionarily?

-And then there are ice ages which are partly a result in changes in the earth to sun distance and partly to changes in the angle of tilt of the planet.
-Only 15 thousand years ago kilometer thick ice sheets extended well into North America, Europe, and Asia (Wikipedia) where there are whole communities of carnivorous plants live today.
-What is the history of those genetic lines?
+And then there are ice ages and other global climate shifts.
+These global changes are partly a result in changes in the earth to sun distance, partly to changes in the angle of tilt of the planet relative to the sun, and partly a consequence of the configuration of continents.
+Only 15 thousand years ago, kilometer thick ice sheets extended well into North America, Europe, and Asia [Wikipedia] where there are whole communities of carnivorous plants live today.
+Where were those plant during the ice age? (see Degreef 1989a

-To make matters more interesting, there have been a number mass extinctions.
-The Cretaceous–Tertiary global extinction event 65.5 million years ago (Wikipedia) did in more than the dinosaurs.
+To make matters even more interesting, there have been a number of mass extinctions.
+The Cretaceous–Tertiary global extinction event 65.5 million years ago [Wikipedia] did in more than the dinosaurs.

-To help put some dates on the cladogram, there are two CPN review articles about Aldrovanda fossils.
-John Degreef in Carniv.
-Pl.
-Newslett.
-26(3):93-97 (
+To help put some dates on the Caryophyllales carnivores cladogram, there are two CPN review articles about Aldrovanda fossils.
+Degreef (1997

 reviewed publications on the fossil record of Aldrovanda seeds and pollen.
-He lists that the earliest seeds known are 75 to 85 million years old and found in Europe.
-That is during the time of the dinosaurs!
+(The fossils known as Paleoaldrovanda splendens have been shown to be insect eggs (Hermanova and Kvacek 2010).
+Ignore that part.)
+The oldest fossils of Aldrovanda itself were found in Europe in Eocene age rocks, 38 to 55 million years old.
 At times since then there is evidence for at least 4 species extant at one time and at least 6 lineages going extinct.
-In Carniv.
-Pl.
-Newslett.
-26(3):98 (
+Schlauer (1997,

-), Jan Schlauer points out the record of a 6 million years old fossil leaf that appears to be Aldrovanda.
-We don't know what the older Aldrovanda species looked like but since the seeds were discovered in aquatic sediments it is likely the plant was aquatic or semi-aquatic that whole time.
+) points out the record of a 6 million-year-old fossil leaf that appears to be Aldrovanda.
+We don't know what the older Aldrovanda species looked like.
+Since the seeds were discovered in aquatic sediments it is likely the plant was aquatic or semi-aquatic that whole time.

 Fossil evidence indicates Nepenthes did not always live where they are found today.
-The oldest Nepenthes pollen discovered was in Eocene sediments deposited just north of the Tethys sea in rocks now located in Europe (W. Krutzsh, 1985, Gleditschia 12:89-93).
+The oldest Nepenthes pollen discovered was in Eocene sediments deposited just north of the Tethys sea in rocks now located in Europe (Krutzsh 1985).
 At that time proto-Europe was farther south and more tropical.
-As the climate of Europe and southern Asia changed during the Miocene with the closing of the Tethys Sea, Nepenthes expanded their range into Southeast Asia and subsequently went extinct in Europe.
-This was supported and expanded by the DNA results of Meimberg and Heubl (2006) where they found the north and west Indian ocean populations were founded by fully advanced Nepenthes before or simultaneously with the Southeast Asia populations.
+As the climate of Europe and southern Asia changed during the Miocene with the closing of the Tethys Sea, Nepenthes expanded their range into Southeast Asia and subsequently went extinct in Europe (Krutzsh 1989).
+This was supported and expanded by the DNA results of Meimberg and Heubl (2006) where they found the north and west Indian Ocean populations were founded by fully advanced Nepenthes before or simultaneously with the Southeast Asia populations.

-There may have been more than one wave of migration into Southeast Asia and there has been a lot of migration between islands presumably as sea levels have gone up and down.
+There may have been more than one wave of migration into Southeast Asia from central Asia and there has been a lot of migration between islands presumably as sea levels have gone up and down.

 This means that by the Miocene, fully modern Nepenthes were extant.